microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 toc_hide: true
 ---

-# Data pipeline and reporting across cloud and edge - Sensor telemetry
+# Data pipeline and reporting across cloud and edge for sensor telemetry

 ## Overview